theta360developers/webapi/README.md

 but appears to be supported on the SC and S models.
   * the V and Z1 also has a setting for interval shooting optimized for tripod stabilization.
 Does this exist on SC2?
   What does it mean that "top/bottom correction and stitching conditions are optimized?"
+* does [camera.reset](https://api.ricoh/docs/theta-web-api-v2.1/commands/camera.reset/) also reset mySettings?
+* The [Options overview](https://api.ricoh/docs/theta-web-api-v2.1/options/index/) chart provides a lot of information on the differences between camera.
+However it does not list options for SC2.
+Test what is possible with the SC2.
+* When should businesses use My Settings?
+Explain the behavior.

 ## Update Camera Firmware